johndongus/BT_Stereo_E36/README.md

 - **Brightness Fix for OLED 1309**
   Resolve brightness control issues with the display.
 Seems im not the only one with this issue on this paticular board.
   `https://forum.pjrc.com/index.php?threads/how-does-one-control-the-brightness-of-an-oled-display-ssd1309.29265/`

+- **Fast Charging**
+  Will be utilizing an existing fast charger to be torn down and used in this project for simplicity.

 ---